Jman-Github/ReVanced-Patch-Bundles/README.md

 >**Dev:** The latest dev patch & integrations with regular releases excluded.
 Meaning it will just update to the latest prerelease and skip over the regular releases.

 > [!WARNING]
 > Some of the dev-patch-bundle sources will not be working.
 This is due to some of the repositories having never created a prerelease.
 Those sources will have "N/A" in the repsective patch-bundle.json files.
-The current dev-patch-bundle sources that have this issue are BiliRoamingX, Rufusin and ReX.

 # 📋 Patch Bundles URLs
 ### 📦 ReVanced-Patches-Bundle:
 <details>